GoogleCloudPlatform/point-of-sale/extras/anthos-vmruntime/README.md

     ```
     > NOTE: In many recent Linux distributions `virt-sysprep` is part of the `libguestfs-tools` package.

-- Upload the Disk Image to Cloud Storage Bucket
+- Upload the prepared Disk Image to the Cloud Storage Bucket
     ```sh
     gcloud storage cp pos-vm.qcow2 gs://${BUCKET_NAME}/pos-vm.qcow2
     ```